 Hysterectomy is the surgical removal of the womb (body of uterus and cervix).
 The operation may be with or without the removal of the ovaries.

-The uterus is a muscular organ of the female body, shaped like an inverted pear.
-The lining of the uterus, the endometrium, thickens during ovulation in preparation for receiving a fertilised ovum.
-If the ovum is unfertilised, the lining comes away.
-This is known as menstruation.
+The uterus is a muscular organ of the female body, shaped like an upside-down pear.
+The lining of the uterus (the endometrium), thickens and after ovulation is ready to receive a fertilised ovum (egg).
+If the ovum is unfertilised, the lining comes away as bleeding.
+This is known as menstruation (period).
 If the ovum is fertilised, the developing baby is nurtured inside the uterus throughout the nine months of pregnancy.

-Reasons for hysterectomy
+Reasons for a hysterectomy

 The conditions that may be treated by hysterectomy include:

 - fibroids – non-malignant (non-cancerous) growths inside the muscular walls of the uterus

 - heavy or irregular menstrual periods – however, new techniques now used include endometrial ablation (which is surgical destruction of the uterus lining) or use of a levonorgestrel-releasing inter-uterine device (IUD)

 - severe period pain (dysmenorrhoea) – due to adenomyosis or severe recurrent endometriosis

 - cancer of the cervix, uterus or ovaries

 - endometriosis – a condition in which cells from the lining of the uterus grow in other areas of the body, especially around the ovaries and peritoneum (lining inside the abdomen) in the pelvis